hampus/metalink-editor/README.txt

 User documentation
 ------------------
 This README will be updated with information on how to build, install and use the software.
-User documentation is not prioritated at this stage.
+User documentation is not prioritized at this stage.